More than a third of adults have high blood pressure. More than half of them are over 60, but many are younger. Could you be one of them?

 The following steps towards a healthier lifestyle can help you lower your blood pressure and keep it at a healthy level.

-Australians are recommended to get at least 30 minutes of moderate-intensity exercise five times a week, such as walking, dancing, cycling or swimming.
+Australians are recommended to get at least 30 minutes of moderate-intensity exercise on most or all days of week, such as brisk walking, dancing, cycling or swimming.
 If you're not used to exercising, don't start too quickly.
 Talk to your doctor about how much exercise will suit you, and build up slowly.

 A healthy, balanced diet will help reduce your blood pressure.